-A conflict of interest can be real or perceived when the applicant or parties named or related to the application can personally gain from the grant being awarded, beyond normal renumeration for work related to the project.
+A conflict of interest can be real or perceived when the applicant or parties named or related to the application can personally gain from the grant being awarded, beyond normal remuneration for work related to the project.

-Trails Manitoba requires that the applicant disclose any real or perceived conflicts related to their application.
+Trails Manitoba requires that the applicant disclose any real or perceived conflicts (i.e., vendors, consultants, organizations, etc.) related to their application.
 Trails Manitoba and the reviewers reserve the right to ascertain conflict of interest, even if one is not declared by the applicant.